Research specialisations and projects

 Research at Mälardalen University is focused on strong research foundations, one centre of excellence and three development environments.
 The purpose is to promote dynamic research at the University and simultaneously make room for new ideas regarding both internal and external coproduction between different research areas.

-Mälardalen University conducts excellent research in the Embedded Systems specialisation and prominent research in Health and Welfare as well as the technological and engineering specialisations in Innovation and Product Realisation, and Future Energy.
+Mälardalen University conducts excellent research in Future Energy and the Embedded Systems specialisation and prominent research in Health and Welfare as well as the technological and engineering specialisations in Innovation and Product Realisation.

 The primary task of the established research areas of the Educational Sciences and Mathematics, Industrial Economics and Management along with Work Life Studies is to provide a research basis for each subject of study at first-cycle and second-cycle levels.